December 20, 2016 PNNL internship allows engineering student to work on groundbreaking security technology

 Before the age of 20, Gordan Gavric was already working on technology that continues to change the world of security.

 Gavric started as an electrical engineering intern at the Pacific Northwest National Laboratory (PNNL) in the High School Student Research Internship program the summer of his high school junior year working for the Atom Probe group in (define EMSL).
-Now a junior at Washington State University Tri-Cities, Gavric has transitioned into working in 30784625972_0822818cec_zthe Engineering Development Lab at PNNL, where he works with the creators of the millimeter wave imaging technologies used in body scanners that are deployed in airports across the world.
+Now a junior at Washington State University Tri-Cities, Gavric has transitioned into working in the Engineering Development Lab at PNNL, where he works with the creators of the millimeter wave imaging technologies used in body scanners that are deployed in airports across the world.

 “It’s been pretty amazing,” Gavric said.
 “How many other interns get to work on this stuff?
 I started with PNNL my freshman year and I’ve been with them ever since.
 I’ve done everything from Python language programming, to circuit development, to building up and testing antennas using some very expensive, very cool pieces of hardware.”